Genome editing and farmed animal breeding: social and ethical issues

-Public dialogue on genome editing in farmed animals
+Public dialogues on genome editing in farmed animals

-To help inform our inquiry, we commissioned a public dialogue.
-The dialogue was run by Basis Social, working in collaboration with Bright Harbour.
-The aim of the dialogue was to provide an opportunity for people to explore the values and considerations that informed their response to genome editing technologies and the implications for farmed animals, the food system and society more generally.
+To help inform our in-depth inquiry, we commissioned an online dialogue.
+The aim was to provide an opportunity for people to explore the values and considerations that informed their response to genome editing technologies and the implications for farmed animals, the food system and society more generally.

 A group of 42 participants from across the UK took place in three online workshops over the course of June and July 2021.
 It was delivered by research consultancy Basis Social working with Bright Harbour.

 The findings of the online dialogue were published in September 2021.